The Qualities Needed To Lead A Nation

 In my opinion, it takes something special to become a leader; it takes integrity, dignity decency and above all honesty.
 My perception of a leader is someone who speaks the truth, do not hide behind lies and innuendos, do not say what they think people want to hear and never embellish information to make themselves look good.

 I had the privilege of living in the world where Prime Minister Michael Manley Jamaica and Nelson Mandella South Africa.
-These two individual in my opinion were best of what a leader should be.
+These two individuals, in my opinion, were best of what a leader should be.

 How can there be any tolerance for politicians in this century all I see are individuals that bend the truth for political gains, untrustworthy, whatever comes out of their mouth are questionable, they are not charismatic.
 I feel cheated where politicians in this country is a concern; it is very hard to me because I believe in democracy; I think that we must elect people to govern the country and made important decisions on our behalf.